 Catalog page: MS

-Degree requirements: Bachelor's degree from an accredited institution in the United States, or its equivalent, as determined by the dean of graduate studies
+Degree requirements: Bachelor's degree from an accredited institution in the United States, or its equivalent.
+An undergraduate business degree is not required; all undergraduate majors are welcome.

 Test score required: Yes

-↵Competitive GMAT (GRE also accepted) score that is less than 5 years old.
-International applicants must submit a TOEFL score of at least 80 on the Internet-based test that is less than 2 years old.
+International applicants must submit a TOEFL score of at least 80 on the Internet-based test that is less than two years old.

 Admissions essay required: Yes

 Leadership positions in global firms; “intrapreunerial” innovation-driven driving positions in established companies and self-employment startup venture.

 |The University of Texas at Dallas | Office of Admission and Enrollment||1-972-883-2270||[email protected]|

 |Student Services Bldg | 800 W. Campbell Rd, Richardson, TX 75080-3021||1-800-889-2443|